 Hobbs arrived in Australia as a Baptist missionary in 1860.
 He was the first pastor of the Newtown Baptist church which he formed on June 3 1860.
 He was trained as a medical doctor at the Hygienic Therapeutic College, New York, America, and although not a legally qualified medical practitioner of the Board of NSW, practiced first on Australia Street, Newtown, and then had consulting rooms on Liverpool Street in the city.

-He was involved in the formation of the Newtown Free Library, the first public library in NSW formed under the municipal act, in 1869.
-Introduced the Order of the Sons of Temperance & the associated OST Friendly Society to Australia in 1864.
+Hobbs was involved in the formation of the Newtown Free Library, the first public library in NSW formed under the municipal act, in 1869.
+He introduced the Order of the Sons of Temperance & the associated OST Friendly Society to Australia in 1864.

 Local government service

 William Hobbs was an alderman on Newtown Council in 1869-72, representing Kingston Ward.
 The only candidate to fill the vacancy left by Martin Gibbens’ resignation, he was appointed uncontested in March 1869.